Doomsday plot: Idaho jury convicts Chad Daybell of killing wife and girlfriend's 2 children

-BOISE, Idaho — (AP) — An Idaho jury has convicted Chad Daybell of murder in the deaths of his wife and his girlfriend's two youngest children.
+BOISE, Idaho — (AP) — An Idaho man was convicted Thursday of killing his wife and his new girlfriend's two youngest kids in a strange triple murder case that included claims of apocalyptic prophesies, zombie children and illicit affairs.

-Thursday's verdict marks the end of a years-long investigation that included bizarre claims of zombie children, apocalyptic prophesies and illicit affairs.
+The jury deliberated just six hours before finding Chad Daybell guilty on all counts, capping a case that began in 2019 and spanned at least four states.
+Daybell, standing and wearing a long-sleeve dress shirt, was stoic as the verdicts were read.

-Now the jury will be tasked with deciding if Daybell should be sentenced to death for the crimes.
-The penalty phase of the trial was to begin later Thursday.
+Now jurors will be tasked with deciding if Daybell, 55, should die for the murders of Tammy Daybell, 16-year-old Tylee Ryan and 7-year-old Joshua “JJ” Vallow.
+The nearly two-month trial's penalty phase began Thursday and will resume Friday.

 The case began in September 2019, when extended family members reported the two children missing and law enforcement officials launched a search that spanned several states.
 The subsequent investigation took several unexpected turns.